-Offsets apply to labels based on points, not to areas based on areas or lines.
+Offsets apply to labels based on points, not to labels based on areas or lines.

 Manifold allows placement of labels to positions that are offset from the point location which defines the label.
 For example, when labels for city names are included in a map that also shows the city points we would like the labels to be offset slightly from whatever symbols indicate the city locations.